RaveenRasaiya/BinaryTreeAndBalls/README.md

 Step 3: Press Ctrl+f5

-Step 4: Please input a number to build binary tree and complete process.
+Step 4: Please input a level and predicated container index to build binary tree and wait to complete process.

 Step 5: Console shows progress of the application.